ppy/osu-wiki/news/2023/2023-03-04-new-featured-artist-mediks.md

 ![](https://assets.ppy.sh/artists/346/header.jpg)

 Producer trio **Mediks** isn't your ordinary electronic music unit.
-Specializing in an unorthodox offshoot of drum & bass, these producers spill out tracks that reach a special niche in both the EDM and osu! communities, best known to circle clickers by their million-plays beatmap of [Outbreak](https://osu.ppy.sh/beatmapsets/527082)!
+Specialising in an unorthodox offshoot of drum & bass, these producers spill out tracks that reach a special niche in both the EDM and osu! communities, best known to circle clickers by their million-play beatmap of [Outbreak](https://osu.ppy.sh/beatmapsets/527082)!

 **6** uncommon takes on drum & bass can be found on [**Mediks**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/346), including everything from their iconic *Outbreak* EP.